Frequently asked questions

 The Wellcome Trust was established in 1936 on the death of Sir Henry Wellcome.
 In his will, Wellcome vested the entire share capital of the drug company, The Wellcome Foundation Limited, in individual Trustees.
 The Trustees were to use the income from the Wellcome Foundation to support medical research and research into the history of medicine.

 The Wellcome Trust remained the sole shareholder of The Wellcome Foundation Limited until 1986, when the Foundation became a public limited company, Wellcome plc, and was floated on the London stock market.
 Find out more about our history.

-We invest around £600 million a year in biomedical research and public engagement activities.
+We invest more than £700 million a year in science, the humanities and the social sciences, as well as education, public engagement and the application of research to medicine.
 Find out about our vision and the achievements and impact of our funding.

 The governing document of the Wellcome Trust is its constitution, an updated version of the will of Sir Henry Wellcome.
 Ultimate responsibility for its activities lies with its Board of Governors.

-Day to day activity of the Trust is managed by the Executive Board, which is led by Director of the Wellcome Trust, Sir Mark Walport.
+Day to day activity of the Trust is managed by the Executive Board, which is led by the Director of the Wellcome Trust, Jeremy Farrar.
 Find out more about our management and governance.